 Michael joined Watsi on July 29th, 2013.
-Seven months ago, Michael became the 5353rd member to automatically support a new Watsi patient every month.
-Since then, 475 more people have become monthly donors!
-Michael's most recent donation traveled 5,400 miles to support Moe, a refugee from Thailand, to fund surgery for an ovarian tumor.
+Two years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 4,900 miles to support Hser, a 30-year-old midwife from Burma, to fund mass removal surgery.